Quality

 Mitsubishi Elevator and Escalator Safety Campaign

 Elevators and escalators are used to transport a large number of persons, so a high level of safety is imperative, and they are thus equipped with various safety devices and functions.
+At the same time, regular maintenance and inspection and correct use are necessary to ensure safe operation.

-Product Safety-related Principles
+Product Safety-Related Principles

 Basic Policy

-Based on the Purpose and Our Values, the Mitsubishi Electric Group promotes product safety initiatives under its Product Safety-related Principles.
+Based on the Purpose and Our Values, the Mitsubishi Electric Group promotes product safety initiatives under its Product Safety-Related Principles.

 With regard to consumer products particularly, Mitsubishi Electric is committed to preventing serious hazards that could result in death, injury, fire, or other damage, by subjecting all products to a quantitative risk assessment at the development stage, while also designing and developing products in consideration of their end-of-life management (to ensure safety even at the stage where products are prone to break or be discarded).

-Responding to Product-related Issues
+Responding to Product-Related Issues

 Basic Policy